VrindaChamarthi/StudyMate/README.md

 - Click on a subject to view its categories such as syllabus, notes, etc.
 - Click on a category to access the corresponding materials or links.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to StudyMate, feel free to open an issue or submit a pull request.